Event Concept: What Is It and Why Is It Essential to Have One?

 9. Communication & Marketing

 Your event concept will be the foundation for all of your marketing materials.
 Without a clear event concept, your content will lack focus and will be difficult to produce and promote.
-Make sure your marketing team is included at each step of the way… They’ll come up with a communication and marketing strategy to promote your event accordingly, and will know what type of content needs to be created during your event, so you can share snippets with your community afterward.
-Those snippets are great for audience engagement post-event.
+Make sure your marketing team is included at each step of the way.

 10. Post-event actions